apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

 ### Load properties from vault/secrets cloud services

-In 3.19.0 we introduced the feature of automatically reloading context on Secrets update events on Cloud Services.
+In 3.19.0, we introduced the feature of automatically reloading context on Secrets update events on Cloud Services.

 We currently support this for AWS Secrets Manager, Google Secret Manager and Azure Key Vault.

 The features are using some of the services provided on the cloud

-- For AWS we're leveraging AWS Cloudtrail
+- For AWS, we're leveraging AWS Cloudtrail
-- For GCP we're leveraging Google Pubsub
+- For GCP, we're leveraging Google Pubsub
-- For Azure Key Vault we're leveraging Azure Eventgrid and Azure Eventhubs
+- For Azure Key Vault, we're leveraging Azure Eventgrid and Azure Eventhubs

 We provide some [Examples](https://github.com/apache/camel-examples/tree/main/examples/vault) in our camel-examples repository.